francoismdj/netbox-kea-dhcp/README.md

   interface, loose dependency with NetBox internals (only with its API), reduced code to maintain.
 - Customizable NetBox query filters.
-- Customizable mapping between Netbox prefix fields and subnets options.
+- Customizable mapping between Netbox object attributes and DHCP settings.

 Requirements
 ------------

-Python: >= 3.8 (developped on 3.10 but may works down to 3.7).
+Python: >= 3.8 (tested on 3.10 but may works down to 3.8).

-Netbox: developped for API version 3.4.
+Netbox: validated on API version 3.4.

-ISC Kea DHCP: developped for version 2.2.0.
+ISC Kea DHCP: validated on version 2.2.0.

 Install
 -------